 Disseminate and Elevate Research and Scholarship

 A core component of our research agenda is to ensure knowledge is effectively disseminated to inform and address a given issue.
 All NCID research projects include a dissemination strategy.
 In addition to disseminating our own findings, the NCID engages with scholars to promote their work and provides support in developing dissemination strategies.
-Furthermore, we develop trainings and resources for scholars to gain the skills and capacities to disseminate their work broadly.
+Furthermore, we develop trainings and resources for scholars to gain the skills and capacities to disseminate their work broadly and inform a public for whom it matters.

 Research about diversity, equity and inclusion is often at the margins.
 The NCID has launched a social media campaign that highlights the work of diversity scholars and supports a growing community of scholars and the advancement of their work.
 Through this campaign, we hope to: